-The Energy Company Obligation (ECO) is an energy efficiency programme that was introduced into Great Britain at the beginning of 2013.
+The Energy Company Obligation (ECO) is an energy efficiency programme to help reduce carbon emissions and tackle fuel poverty in Great Britain.

 What is the ECO?

-ECO places legal obligations and targets on the larger energy suppliers to deliver energy efficiency measures to domestic energy users.
+ECO places legal obligations and targets on the larger energy suppliers to fund energy efficiency measures in British households.

 It is in place to support retrofit efficiency works in the domestic sector, with a particular focus on vulnerable consumer groups and hard-to-treat homes.

-Under the rules of ECO, energy suppliers are obliged to help improve the energy efficiency of their domestic customers’ buildings in three distinct areas; Carbon Emissions Reduction Obligation (CERO), Community Obligation (CSCO), and Home Heating Cost Reduction Obligation (HHRCO).
+Under the rules of ECO, energy suppliers are obliged to fund energy efficiency improvements of their domestic customers’ buildings in three distinct areas; Carbon Emissions Reduction Obligation (CERO), Community Obligation (CSCO), and Home Heating Cost Reduction Obligation (HHRCO).

-Under the Carbon Emissions Reduction Obligation (CERO), energy companies must concentrate efforts on hard-to-treat homes.
+Under the Carbon Emissions Reduction Obligation (CERO) energy companies must concentrate on funding improvements in hard-to-treat homes.